Adel St John The Baptist

 Years 1-6 use the White Rose Maths Hub schemes of learning as their medium term planning documents.
 But teachers are also encouraged to feel free to break away from the curriculum should the opportunity for topic or child led maths arise, such as measuring in P.E., coordinates when map reading, data collection or use of shape.

 These schemes provide teachers with exemplification for maths objectives and are broken down into fluency, reasoning and problem solving, key aims of the National Curriculum.
 They support a mastery approach to teaching and learning and have number at their heart.
 They ensure teachers stay in the required key stage and support the ideal of depth before breadth.
 They support pupils working together as a whole group and provide plenty of time to build reasoning and problem solving elements into the curriculum.
+The plan can be seen in more detail at the bottom of this page.

 Short term planning